 Gettysburg: The Final Fury Vintage Civil War Library #ad - Engaging and authoritative, catton analyzes the course of events at Gettysburg, clarifying its causes and bringing to life the most famous battle ever fought on American soil.

-A Stillness at Appomattox: The Army of the Potomac TrilogyAnchor #ad - Grant, meade, sheridan, and Lee vividly come to life in all their failings and triumphs.
+A Stillness at Appomattox: The Army of the Potomac TrilogyAnchor #ad - A Stillness at Appomattox: The Army of the Potomac Trilogy #ad - Grant, meade, sheridan, and Lee vividly come to life in all their failings and triumphs.
 Recounting the final year of the civil War, this classic volume by Bruce Catton won both the Pulitzer Prize and the National Book Award for excellence in non-fiction.
 In this final volume of the army of the potomac trilogy, the crater, takes the reader through the battles of the Wilderness, Cold Harbot, Catton, the Bloody Angle, America's foremost Civil War historian, and on through the horrible months to one moment at Appomattox.

 This Hallowed Ground: A History of the Civil War Vintage Civil War LibraryVintage #ad - The classic one-volume history of the American Civil War simultaneously captures the dramatic scope and intimate experience of that epic struggle, by Pulitzer Prize-winner Bruce Catton.
 Covering events from the prelude of the conflict to the death of Lincoln, Catton blends a gripping narrative with deep, yet unassuming, scholarship to bring the war alive on the page in an almost novelistic way.